-The cerebral hemispheres develop completely but abnormally.
+The cerebral hemispheres develop ultimately but abnormally.

-It is said that the fetus suffers from acrania if it meets the following criteria:
+It is said that the fetus suffers from Acrania if it meets the following criteria:

 The overlying ectoderm remains the only coating like a thin membrane similar to an amnion.
-The calotte, the muscles of the scalp and the dura mater are not formed.
+The calotte, the muscles of the scalp, and the dura mater are not formed.

 In the absence of neurocranium induction, brain tissue does not differentiate into two hemispheres.
-In this way, the brain is exposed to amniotic fluid with a risk of friction with the uterine wall, the placenta and the fetal parts.
+In this way, the brain is exposed to amniotic fluid with a risk of friction with the uterine wall, the placenta, and the fetal parts.

 There is a 100% mortality rate for those with Acrania.
 This disease is rare and occurs in 1 in 20,000 live births.